 Getting Legal Help with a Qui Tam Action

-A qui tam action will not only vindicate the governmental and societal interests in fighting fraud.
-A successful action also carries with it the potential for substantial monetary awards to the person initiating the action.
+Both the federal government and society at large have an interest in fighting fraud, which is why whistleblowers are rewarded for their part.
 According to the United States Department of Justice, in just one year (the fiscal year ending September 30, 2003), the awards to private citizens initiating qui tam actions was $319 million.
 With so much at stake, you may wish to consult an attorney to help you reach a successful conclusion to your qui tam case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help